premavasu23/vasudevan_hudl_qa/README.md

         "incorr_email": [INVALID EMAIL ADDRESS],
         "incorr_pass": [INVALID PASSWORD]
     }
+*Note: You need to have a valid email and password combo that is registered with hudl.
+Any email and password combination will not work.*

 2) In your preferred terminal, navigate to the root directory
 3) run `npm install` the first time you run this code.
 You should only need to do this once.